Skip to main content

 • music

 • “Music is basically non-existent; the current base theme is very tame.
-It is very possible that you can win different records inside the cosmetic chests, but it still has never occurred once to me.”
+It is possible to win different records inside cosmetic chests, but it has never occurred to me.”

 • stability

-• “The art style is top-notch, the gameplay loop is loads of fun, it runs great on the Steam Deck, it can be picked up and played whenever, and it's one of a kind right now.”
+• “It runs great on the Steam Deck, can be picked up and played whenever, and it's one of a kind right now.”

 • “On top of that, there are a number of game-breaking bugs that will invalidate your run when it glitches out and animations prevent you from interacting with the UI.”